rbeaujon/autobahn/README.md

 # AutoBahn

-This repository is a simple form to manage an input text, select, and a checkbox with validations and filled with an API NodeJS / MySQL.
+This repository is a simple form to manage 3 fields (input-text, select, checkbox) with validations and fills the data from DB.
 The design was made using material design.
-It was created to manage a session user without login, and it was used the Datetime() to generate a random number.
+It was created to manage a user session without login, and it uses the Datetime() to generate a random number.

-The BE manages all the validations, and report by console and JSON all the status code available.
+The BE manages all the validations, and reports by console and JSON all the status codes available.
-Additionally, was added a CORS control because it is required by the hosting server for this app.
+Additionally, a CORS control was added because it is required by the hosting server for this app.

-The repository has testing under all their modules, create using JEST.
+ Automated tests are covering all modules.

 ## Technical details

-The Front-End was developed using REACTJS, JEST and SASS The Back-End was made on NodeJS using the ExpressJS framework and MySQL
+The Front-End was developed using REACTJS, JEST and SASS.
+The Back-End was made on NodeJS using the ExpressJS framework and MySQL.

-The Back-End and Front-End have their own dependencies package and runners under NPM
+The Back-End and Front-End have their own dependencies package and runners under NPM.

 ## Views